 - New license plates

-But before getting the new license plates, you will have to appear in person at your closest Licensing Department – most likely the Randburg Civic Centre if you live anywhere in the Northern Suburbs of Johannesburg (Corner Bram Fischer Drive and Jan Smuts Avenue in Randburg) but here is a list of all Licensing Offices in Johannesburg) – to apply for your Traffic Register Number or TRN as well as the Certificate of Registration.
+But before getting the new license plates, you will have to appear in person at your closest Licensing Department – most likely the Randburg Civic Centre if you live anywhere in the Northern Suburbs of Johannesburg (Corner Bram Fischer Drive and Jan Smuts Avenue in Randburg) – to apply for your Traffic Register Number or TRN as well as the Certificate of Registration.
 I’m told that as of recently, TRN applications can only be made on Wednesdays from 7:30 to 10:00 am at the Randburg licensing office.
 It’s best to go first thing in the morning and make sure you bring your lease agreement, passport, passport pictures, and foreign drivers’ license.
 The application process will take a few days, meaning you will have to go there again (on the Friday following the Wednesday) to pick up your certificates, at which time the transfer of ownership can take place.
 Once again, the car dealership might offer to apply for the Certificate of Registration on your behalf, but since you’ll still need the Traffic Register Number, you might as well do both at the same time.
 I hope I’m not confusing you.
 Don’t be discouraged if the lines are long.
 Most people will be there for a drivers’ license renewal or something of that sort, and you should be whisked right through to the car registration counter.